Need Help or Found an Issue?

 Humidity: Relative humidity percentage.
 Minimal effect on ballistics.
 Typical: 20-80%.

 Altitude: Height above sea level in feet.
 Higher altitude = less air resistance.
 Sea level: 0 ft.
+Pressure is estimated from altitude using a standard atmosphere model.

 Wind Conditions